WukoSiric/chimpMemoryGame/README.md

 have a remarkably short term memory and almost instantaneously memorise the correct order for 9 squares.

 ## Future Update Plans
 Svelte, and regular JavaScript were used to implement this project.
-I'm going to try and improve this project by making it more responsive so it can be played on phones, abd breaking down App.svelte into separate components so it's more readable.
+I'm going to try and improve this project by making it more responsive so it can be played on phones, and breaking down App.svelte into separate components so it's more readable.